MisterHW/BSICS-SVR/doc/readme_newlib.md

 Some modifications are necessary to resolve BusFault and MemManageFault issues caused by broken code shipped with STM32CubeMX.
 For details, please see https://nadler.com/embedded/newlibAndFreeRTOS.html .

+Here's a simple example which managed to trigger a MemManage fault:

+	printf("T%d=%.2f\t", 0, 12.345); // test MemManage fault issue with newlib / STM32Cube code

 Problem description :

 	Note as of spring 2020: ST has attempted to solve some of problems discussed below,